-- A7.61 The notification of the contractual modification and the customer's right to exit must be clear and easy to understand.
-For example, it should make the customer aware of the nature of the contractual modification, the likely impact on him/her, and, where relevant, set out clearly what action the subscriber can take to avoid the impact, should he/she wish to that they have the right to terminate the contract without incurring additional costs, such as early termination charges. - A7.62 Information about the subscriber's customer's termination rights should be made clear upfront.
-For example, on the front page of a hard copy notification, in the main email message or SMS notification rather than via a link in the message, or on the actual webpage of the modification notification rather than via a link to another page.
+- A6.66 The notification must be clear and easy to understand.
+For example, it should make the subscriber aware of the nature of the contract modification, the likely impact on him/her, and, where relevant, set out clearly what action the subscriber can take to avoid the impact, should he/she wish to. - A6.67 Information about the subscriber's termination rights should be made clear upfront.
+For example, on the front page of a hard copy notification, in the main email message rather than via a link in the message or on the actual webpage of the modification notification rather than via a link to another page.